marienahapetian/google-maps/readme.txt

 If you think, that you found a bug in our [WordPress Google Maps](https://huge-it.com/google-map/) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)

 == Changelog ==

+= 2.2.6 =
+* 1) ADD: Added advanced view for store locator ith detailed description.
+* 2) FIX: UX/UI issue fixes as well as functionality optimization.
+* 3) EDIT: Approved the licensing page with the whole list of pugin functionality.

 = 2.2.5 =
 * 1) We have added a new option of maps full screen.